Where you can place flowers, light candles and pay tribute to Queen Elizabeth II in Lancashire

-Queen Elizabeth II: Where you can place flowers, light candles and pay tribute in Lancashire
+Queen Elizabeth II: Where you can place flowers, light candles and pay tribute in Preston, Blackpool, Leyland, Chorley, Lancaster, Morecambe, Burnley and Blackburn

 Books of condolence have opened across Lancashire as people pay their respects following the death of Her Majesty, Queen Elizabeth II.